Posts Tagged ‘Movies’

 The Eye is a lonely detective.
 He gets the task of following a young upstart to check if he is stealing from his rich father, and he is witness to the boy’s sudden killing.
 The killer is a beautiful woman.

-Thus begins the journey of two lost souls toward finding themselves and each other.
-Read the rest of this entry »
+Thus begins the journey of two lost souls toward finding themselves and each other. read more »

 The Sundance Kid